 sudo mysql

-Now we can change the authentication type which helps you to login to your MySQL server as root using an external program such as phpMyAdmin.
+Now you can change the authentication type which helps you to login to your MySQL server as root using an external program such as phpMyAdmin.

 Method 1: Create New user